 and the heart remembers its rhythm

 I began practicing yoga over 15 years ago, during one of the most challenging times in my life.
 I was tangled in a painful relationship—with myself and the world around me.
 Yoga met me there.
-Not as a quick fix or a trendy escape, but as a quiet revolution.
-It offered me presence and body awareness.
-It gave me a way to feel into my own body, to notice my breath, to hear myself again.
-And perhaps most powerfully—it showed me that I could hold both strength and softness, that I could rebuild from the inside out.
+Not as a quick fix, but as a quiet revolution.
+It offered presence, body awareness, breath, and the courage to listen inward.
+Most powerfully, it taught me I could hold both strength and softness—a concept that has truly changed my life.

-This is my offering: a place to come home to yourself, again and again, until that feeling of home lives in you wherever you go.
+This is my offering: a return to yourself, again and again, until that feeling of home lives in you wherever you go.

 1961 Post Road, Fairfield, CT, USA